 I have partnered with various churches as a growth and general health consultant.
 I serve as a member of the advisory board for my friends at WORDWALK Inc., as well as speak at youth events, coach other ministers, and lead conversations on youth and family ministry, Christian ethics, Ecclesiastic/Cultural Issues, church planting, and congregational sustainability.

 I sense an overwhelming call to preach.
 I am a gifted listener, and a patient and careful counselor.
 My creativity is unyielding, and I thrive in diverse and unfamiliar communities.
 When faced with conflict and transitions in the church, I am resilient and never complacent, but consumed by the work of the Kingdom.
 I draw on my education in church health to identify goals and barriers towards more vibrant community.
 In 6 years of ministry I have devoted myself to study, prayer, and research in preparation for everything I have taught, writing tailor-made curricula and sermons.
 As a leader I am thoughtful, inclusive, and energetic, and in every church I have served, I’ve been gradually entrusted with more roles and leadership.

-Currently in Atlanta, I serve as the Associate Pastor at Towne View Baptist Church and work as a staff researcher at Mercer University's Center for Theology and Public Life.
+Currently in Atlanta, I serve as the Associate Pastor at Towne View Baptist Church and Host/Producer of the KINGDOM ETHICS PODCAST and the Virtually Church Podcast.

 My passions include:

 Preaching, Writing, Congregational Health, Intergenerational Ministry, Theology/Ethics, Biblical Literacy, and Christian Education.